ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter2.md

 98aeb5a5bd795a7c8716aba8e177decb

 ---
-## Correlations and linear transformations
+## Correlations and the Wisconsin lottery

 ```yaml
 type: NormalExercise